-To buy suitable tea, in addition to following the steps of “Observation, Smelling, Inquiry, and Brewing,” it's also important to avoid common pitfalls when purchasing tea.
+To buy suitable tea, in addition to following the steps of “Observation, Smelling, Inquiry, and brewing,” it's also important to avoid common pitfalls when purchasing tea.

 Observation